Gordon Brown- Former Prime Minister of the UK

 Learning from Gordon Brown

 Tony had the opportunity to take the class “Case Studies of Modern Leadership” at the University of Southern California, a course taught by former UK Prime Minister Gordon Brown.
-Sitting in that classroom felt surreal.
 It’s not often you get to learn leadership from someone who has navigated global crises, worked directly with world leaders, and made decisions that shaped history in real time.

 This wasn’t just theory.
 It was leadership lived.